aparnavarma123/ad_org/README.md

 KNN- K nearest neighbour (5 neighbours)

 MLP- Multi layer perceptron with 13 hidden, 1 input and 1 output layer.
-Trained on 500 epochs.
+Trained on 500 epochs.Screenshots of the loss during the epochs also uploaded.

 SVR comes out to perform better compared to the rest two.